jmtalarn/elm-personal-site/content/posts/2016-09-07-web-services-xml-based-vs-json-based.md

 <h2 id="xmlrpc">XML-RPC</h2>
 <h3 id="xmlremoteprocedurecall">XML Remote procedure call.</h3>

-This method will send the data requesting the web service available call in a <a href="http://blog.jmtalarn.com/web-services-xml-based-vs-json-based/#xml">xml</a> format.
+This method will send the data requesting the web service available call in a [xml](http://blog.jmtalarn.com/web-services-xml-based-vs-json-based/#xml) format.
 This xml information will contain the method to call and the parameters and its data type needed to perform the operation.
 This is an example

 ```xml
 <?xml version="1.0"?>